Booker T (wrestler): Feud with Bobby Roode (2007–2008)

-At the Genesis pay-per-view on November 11, 2007, Huffman debuted in Total Nonstop Action Wrestling (TNA) as Sting's mystery partner in a tag team match against Kurt Angle and Kevin Nash for the TNA World Heavyweight Championship, reverting to his Booker T character.
-His wife Sharmell also debuted, interfering in the match on Booker and Sting's behalf when Karen Angle interfered on behalf of Kurt Angle and Nash.
+At the Genesis pay-per-view on November 11, Huffman debuted in Total Nonstop Action Wrestling (TNA) as Sting's mystery partner in a tag team match against Kurt Angle and Kevin Nash for the TNA World Heavyweight Championship, reverting to his Booker T character.
+His wife Sharmell also debuted, interfering in the match on Booker T and Sting's behalf when Karen Angle interfered on behalf of Kurt Angle and Nash.

-On the November 29 episode of Impact!, Booker said he came to TNA to test his skills against the young talent, take TNA to a higher level, and win the TNA World Heavyweight Championship.
-Robert Roode came to the ring and challenged Booker to a match, claiming he has been pushed down by washed-up wrestlers and has-beens.
-Booker won his Impact! debut match, but afterwards, Christian Cage and Robert Roode beat down Booker until Kaz made the save.
-At Turning Point, Booker and Kaz defeated Roode and Cage when Booker pinned Cage.
-Booker and Sharmell won a mixed tag team match against Robert Roode and Ms. Brooks at Final Resolution.
-After the match, Roode punched Sharmell in the face, leading to a match at Against All Odds.
-While the punch was intended to be a work, Roode had in fact made contact with Sharmell during the punch, dislocating her jaw and causing her to be off TV for a few weeks, therefore making it into a shoot.
-The rivalry, however, went ahead as planned where Booker and Roode wrestled to a double-countout at Against All Odds, which saw them brawl to the parking lot.
-Roode defeated Booker in a strap match at Destination X after hitting Booker with a pair of handcuffs.
-On a special live episode of Impact!, Booker and Roode had another outing, this time with the fans being able to vote on the stipulation of the match.
-At Booker's request during a pre-match promo, the match became a First Blood Match, beating the Last Man Standing and I Quit stipulations.
+On the November 29 episode of Impact!, Booker T said he came to TNA to test his skills against the young talent, take TNA to a higher level, and win the TNA World Heavyweight Championship.
+Robert Roode came to the ring and challenged Booker T to a match, claiming he has been pushed down by washed-up wrestlers and has-beens.
+Booker T won his Impact! debut match, but afterwards, Christian Cage and Robert Roode beat down Booker T until Kaz made the save.
+At Turning Point on December 2, Booker T and Kaz defeated Roode and Cage when Booker T pinned Cage.
+Booker T and Sharmell won a mixed tag team match against Robert Roode and Ms. Brooks at Final Resolution on January 6, 2008.
+After the match, Roode punched Sharmell in the face, leading to a match at Against All Odds on February 10.
+While the punch was intended to be a work, Roode had in fact made contact with Sharmell during the punch, dislocating her jaw and causing her to be off television for a few weeks, therefore making it into a shoot.
+The rivalry, however, went ahead as planned where Booker T and Roode wrestled to a double-countout at Against All Odds, which saw them brawl to the parking lot.
+Roode defeated Booker T in a strap match at Destination X on March 9 after hitting Booker T with a pair of handcuffs.
+On a special live episode of Impact!, Booker T and Roode had another outing, this time with the fans being able to vote on the stipulation of the match.
+At Booker T's request during a pre-match promo, the match became a First Blood Match, beating the Last Man Standing and I Quit stipulations.
 Booker T would go on to win the match-up.
-At Lockdown, Booker T and Sharmell defeated Robert Roode and Payton Banks after Sharmell pinned Banks with a roll-up.
+At Lockdown on April 13, Booker T and Sharmell defeated Robert Roode and Payton Banks after Sharmell pinned Banks with a roll-up.